Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Main Results

 where $\mathbf{x}_{t}=\vec\left(\left({x}_{t}^{i}\right)_{i \in \mathcal{N}} \right)$ and $\mathbf{u}_{t}=\vec\left(\left({u}_{t}^{i}\right)_{i \in \mathcal{N}} \right)$ denote the global joint state and action at time $t$ of all agents.
 Recall that the optimal control takes a linear form and we use the matrix $K$ to parameterize the policy $\pi$ such that $\mathbf{u}_{t} = -K\mathbf{x}_{t}+\sigma \mathbf{z}_{t}$, $\mathbf{z}_{t}\sim N(0,I_d)$.
 In addition to being of fundamental importance, the LQR problem is frequently used in practice to approximate the original problem in \eqref{eq:general_dymcs}.

 We focus on the case where the system satisfies partial exchangeability with partition $\mathcal{N} = \bigsqcup_l^L \mathcal{N}^l$.
-We consider the information structure where each agent $i$ can perfectly observe its local state $x_t^i$, action ${u}_{t}^{i}$, and the global mean-field state $\bar{\mathbf{x}}_{t}$ defined in \eqref{def:gl_mf}.
-Furthermore, each agent can recall its entire observation history perfectly.
-Such an information structure is called \emph{mean-field sharing} \citep{arabneydi2016linear}.

 We show that after the coordinate transformation, optimization problem \eqref{eq:original_system} can be decomposed into $L+1$ control problems that correspond to the $L+1$ auxiliary systems $\{\mathcal{S}_l\}_{l \in \mathcal{L}}$ and $\bar{\mathcal{S}}$.
-This is established by proving that in the auxiliary systems, the dynamics, costs and thus the action-value functions take decoupled forms.
+This is established by proving that in auxiliary systems, the dynamics, costs and thus the action-value functions take decoupled forms.
 As a result, each of the control problems can be controlled separately with a linear policy.
-Finally, the observation that minimizing the decoupled objectives separately for all auxiliary systems decreases the global total expected time-average cost $C(K)$ concludes validity of Algorithm~\ref{algo:multi-agent} in the LQR setting.
+Finally, the observation that minimizing the decoupled objectives separately for all auxiliary systems decreases the global total expected time-average cost $C(K)$ concludes the validity of Algorithm~\ref{algo:multi-agent} in the LQR setting.

-We first introduce Lemma \ref{lemma:dnms_cost}, adapted from \cite{arabneydi2016linear}, that expresses the agent's individual dynamic and cost with respect to the mean-field and individual state-action pairs.
+We first introduce Lemma \ref{lemma:dnms_cost}, adapted from \cite{arabneydi2016linear}, that expresses the agent's individual dynamics and cost with respect to the mean-field and individual state-action pairs.